ViktarTolstsik/viktartolstsik.github.io/index.md

 ## About me
 Studied and graduated from Minsk State Higher Radio Engineering College in 2017, speciality - “Information technologies software”, qualification – a technician-programmer.
-Currently studying at the Belarusian State University of Informatics and Radioelectronics, faculty of radioengineering and electronics.
+Currently studying at the Belarusian State University of Informatics and Radioelectronics, faculty of Radioengineering and Electronics.

 ## Highlights
 - C# and C++ developing: 2+ year practice at the college and university.
 College graduating project: a program for studying further mathematics, based on Windows Forms and written in C# language.